Shabbat: Hebrew Bible

-The longstanding Jewish position is that unbroken seventh-day Shabbat originated among the Jewish people, as their first and most sacred institution.
+The longstanding Jewish position is that the continuous observance of the seventh day Shabbat originated among the Jewish people, as their first and most sacred institution.
 The origins of Shabbat and a seven-day week are not clear to scholars; the Mosaic tradition claims an origin from the Genesis creation narrative.

 The first non-Biblical reference to Sabbath is in an ostracon found in excavations at Mesad Hashavyahu, which has been dated to approximately 630 BCE.